cicsdev/cics-java-liberty-springboot-jms/README.md

 - CICS TS V5.3 or later
 - A configured Liberty JVM server
-- Java SE 1.8 or later on the z/OS system
 - Java SE 1.8 or later on the workstation
 - An Eclipse development environment on the workstation (optional)
 - Either Gradle or Apache Maven on the workstation